OTAT-1300 Occupational Therapy Principles

 2 Credits

 Under supervision of assigned agency personnel, students apply knowledge, skills and techniques learned in concurrent OTAT courses and weekly discussion seminar.
 Assignment to agencies includes traditional and non-traditional settings serving clients with psychosocial dysfunctions.
-Seminar: 15 hours per semester.
+Grading for OTAT-1860 is P for Pass or NP for No Pass.

-Other Required Hours: Practicum: 105 hours per semester.
+Other Required Hours: Practicum: 105 hours per semester; Seminar: 15 hours per semester.

-Prerequisite(s): PSY-1010 General Psychology, and departmental approval.
+Prerequisite(s): PSY-1010 General Psychology or PSY-101H Honors General Psychology; and departmental approval.

 OTAT-1980 Therapeutic Use of Self